Trustia-labs/babylone-node/README.md

 ```

 ## Registering the Node
 Before registering your node, ensure you have at least 1 $BBN in your wallet.
-You can find some instructions [here](https://www.binance.com/en-ZA/square/post/4606771072186)
+You can find some instructions [here](https://www.binance.com/en-ZA/square/post/4606771072186).
+Be patient, the faucet can take sometimes 3 to 6 hours to deliver when crowded.

 - Check Wallet Balance : Visit Babylon Explorers and enter your wallet address to verify your balance.
 Alternatively, you can go directly to [https://testnet.babylon.explorers.guru/account/<YOUR_ADDRESS>](https://testnet.babylon.explorers.guru/account/bbn186m9t6ctz2z0f507yf63406cufl4e0ftgkndvx)
 - Create Validator Profile : Create your validator profile in .babylond/config/validator.json.
 Replace placeholders with your information.